 We do not file your documents with the Court for you.
 Usually, once you have reviewed and signed the documents, you will file them with the Court and pay the Court filing fee.

 Court Requirements outside of mediation:

-The court requires full disclosure between the parties.
-You can find out what documents the court requires you to exchange with one another at this link: Court Form JDF 1125
+The Court requires full disclosure between the parties.
+You can find out what documents the Court requires you to exchange with one another at this link: Colorado Mandatory Disclosure Requirements

 If you have children, you are also required to complete a parenting seminar.
-Once you have had a chance to work on your spreadsheets, we will share a folder with you that contains a document listing the approved parenting seminars.
+The spreadsheet we share with you has a link to the available parenting seminars.